ream88/simple_postmark/README.md

 # simple_postmark [![Build Status](https://travis-ci.org/haihappen/simple_postmark.png)](https://travis-ci.org/haihappen/simple_postmark)

-SimplePostmark makes it easy to send mails via [Postmark](http://postmarkapp.com)™ using Rails's ActionMailer.
+simple_postmark makes it easy to send mails via [Postmark](http://postmarkapp.com)™ using Rails's ActionMailer.

-~~SimplePostmark is inspired by [postmark-gem](https://github.com/wildbit/postmark-gem), but unfortunately postmark-gem forced to me to use non-standard Rails calls like `postmark_attachments`.
-SimplePostmark uses the standard Rails's ActionMailer syntax to send your emails via Postmark.~~
+~~simple_postmark is inspired by [postmark-gem](https://github.com/wildbit/postmark-gem), but unfortunately postmark-gem forced to me to use non-standard Rails calls like `postmark_attachments`. simple_postmark uses the standard Rails's ActionMailer syntax to send your emails via Postmark.~~

 **Update**
 It seems that the [issue](https://github.com/wildbit/postmark-rails/issues/17#issuecomment-13761405) was fixed in the `0.9.19` version of the [postmark gem](https://github.com/wildbit/postmark-gem), which marks this gem as obligatory.
 However I have not decided what to do, so simple_postmark will still be there for a while.
 At least until Rails `4.0` is released.